Photo: C. Karnoutsos, 2001

-The imposing Katyn Forest Massacre Monument stands at the end of Montgomery Street.
+The imposing Katyn Forest Massacre Monument, unveiled in 1991, stands at the end of Montgomery Street.
 It was sculpted by Polish-born Andrzej Pitynski of New York.
 The bronze statue of a soldier--mouth gagged, hands bound, and struck in the back by a bayoneted rifle--stands atop a granite base that holds Katyn soil.
-It commemorates the massacre of thousands of Polish prisoners by the Soviets in April and May 1940.
+It commemorates the massacre of over 22 thousand Polish prisoners, soldiers and others by the Soviets in April and May 1940.
 The Soviet troops had invaded eastern Poland by order of Joseph Stalin.
 The event led to the partition of Poland and the dissolution of the nation during World War II.
-The eastside of the pediment has a bronze relief depicting the plight of starving Poles sent to Siberia.
+The east side of the pediment has a bronze relief depicting the plight of starving Poles sent to Siberia.

 The revitalization of the Jersey City waterfront in the 1980s gave Exchange Place the distinction of having the construction of three consecutive buildings known as the tallest in New Jersey, replacing the National Newark and Essex Bank Building on Broad Street.
 The first was Exchange Place Center at 10 Exchange Place on the site of the former PRR office building that was completed in 1988.
 Architect Harry B. Mahler of Grad Partnership in Newark designed the mixed-use building of post-modern or contemporary style architecture on 2.5 acres at the tip of Exchange Place.
 It is east of Hudson Street and on the north side of Exchange Place with a view of Hudson River.
 Located above the PATH tunnel, the center offers commuters lobby-level shops and access to the PATH elevators.
 The center's interior is noted for the nineteen-foot high lobby of gray granite and green marble with coffered ceiling.